camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
       The attribute specifies which Java class will be executed at runtime.
-The stated class must implement a <a href="/guides/user-guide/#process-engine-delegation-code-java-delegate">Java delegate</a> interface.
+The stated class must implement a <a href="{{< relref "user-guide/process-engine/delegation-code.md#java-delegate" >}}">Java delegate</a> interface.
     </td>
   </tr>
   <tr>